We're opening up some of our exclsive members only pages to our fans for FREE!

 Fact: Did you know that you usually have nothing to lose by writing into a local authority as soon as you receive a penalty charge notice (PCN).
 Nearly all local authorities will accept informal representations (also known as challenges) and hold the discount until 14 days after they reply to your letter.
 This is not part of the formal appeals process.
 Many penalty charge notices do not state this. (this does not necessarily always apply to CCTV issued parking fines).

-Fact: Over 4 million Penalty Charge Notices (PCNS) issued in London alone during the Year 2010 – 2011 and an increasing number being issued by more and more local authorities across the country.
+Fact: Around 5 million Penalty Charge Notices (PCNS) issued in London alone during the Year ending 2012 and an increasing number being issued by more and more local authorities across the country.

 Fact: The number of PCNs issued nationwide has increased substantially every year as more and more local authorities take over decriminalised parking and moving traffic enforcement.